jgeraigery/SpotlightHelp/pages/ConnectAvailabilityGroup/availabilitygroup_grid_replicas.md

 ## Availability mode

-The availability mode is Synchronous or Asynchronous Commit as configured by the DBA in the SQL Server Management Studio.
+The availability mode is **Synchronous** or **Asynchronous Commit** as configured by the DBA in the SQL Server Management Studio.

 ## Connected / Disconnected

-The node with the primary role is always Connected.
-Nodes with a secondary role in a Connected state are available for connection.
-Nodes with a secondary role in a Disconnected state are not available for connection.
+The node with the Primary role is always **Connected**.
+Nodes with a Secondary role in a **Connected** state are available for connection.
+Nodes with a Secondary role in a **Disconnected** state are not available for connection.

 ## Backup priority